makoConstruct/termpose/README.md

 >(Vector 5 15)
 ```

-We were always able to use S-Expressions instead of XML, Json Toml, Yaml or whatever else, but there was something about that syntax that made the prospect unpalatable.
+We were always able to use S-Expressions instead of XML, Json, Toml, Yaml or whatever else, but there was something about that syntax that made the prospect unpalatable.

 Termpose takes that something out of the picture.